-Reflecting the challenges of building quality housing in a challenging economic climate, this exhibition explored the evolving world of public housing with a focus on design quality, innovation, process, materiality and craftsmanship.
-We worked with graphic designer Alexander Boxill to design the exhibition and graphics to engage the widest audience possible.
+Reflecting on the challenges of building quality housing in a challenging economic climate, this exhibition explored the evolving world of public housing with a focus on design quality, innovation, process, materiality and craftsmanship.
+We worked with graphic designer Alexander Boxill to design the exhibition and graphics to support the presentation of our work.

-Alongside a set of beautiful models and drawings illustrating new forms and typologies, it featured resources, samples and working elements that sought to bring to life masterplans, building designs, dwelling layouts, construction details, design standards and specifications behind a new generation of local authority projects.
+Alongside a set of beautiful models and drawings illustrating new forms and typologies, the exhibition featured resources, samples and working elements that sought to bring to life masterplans, building designs, dwelling layouts, construction details, design standards and specifications behind a new generation of local authority projects.